kjoshi1988/node-pool-cluster/README.md

 });
 ```

-One thin to note that poolFactory object doesn't contain create function, which is there in generic-pool module.
+One thing to note that poolFactory object doesn't contain create function, which is there in generic-pool module.
 However create function will have to passed when adding a server to the cluster.
 For documentation of poolFactory object fields (and other pool features), please refer to [generic-pool documentation](https://github.com/coopernurse/node-pool#documentation).